YRol3/KahootJavaConsole/README.md

 Get all the server folder to your computer, and run the Main class If running from terminal/cmd go to the FinalProjectClient and run the command Java com.finalproject.Main

+For example quiz you can run the quiz that saved in the project already Quiz name: kahoot
+Quiz password: 123456
 ```
 Server: